Timboboy/CodingChallange/README.md

 ## Getting Started

+### Requirements
+Built with Java 17.0.1

+### Dependencies and build management tool
+Executing the tests requires mockito.
+The project was setup with maven.

 ### Executing program
 java -jar MonitoringTool.jar URL TESTINGINTERVAL TIMEOUT PATH/TO/TARGETFOLDER/ java -jar MonitoringTool.jar help to show the parameters required by the tool